Michael Cheika: 2016–2017

 Australia's 2017 season started with a 37–14 victory over Fiji where Cheika gave four players their international debut.
 The following week, Australia lost to Scotland for the first ever time in Sydney, losing 24–19.
 It was the first time ever Australia had lost to Scotland twice in row at home, with the last loss, 9–6 in 2012, the last time Scotland had beaten Australia.
 Australia's final June test was a 40–27 victory over Italy, though for most of the game the teams weren't separated by many points with the score being 28–27 until the 75th minute.
 During the 2017 Rugby Championship, Cheika was heavily criticized for his constant changing off match day teams.
 It wasn't until the last round of the Championship that Cheika retained the previous starting XV in two consecutive matches, for the first time in his Career as Wallabies head coach.
 The Championship started with a 54–34 hammering to New Zealand, conceding 8 tries in 47 minutes.
-At the 50 minute mark, the score was 54–6, however Australia clawed back the margin scoring four tries in the last quarter of the game.
-The return fixture the following, Australia came within minutes of claiming an away victory to New Zealand, leading the All Blacks 29–28 at the 77th minute mark.
-However a Beauden Barrett try on the 78th minute, saw New Zealand claim a 35–29 victory, despite at one point being behind 17–0 down early on in the game.
+At the 50 minute mark, the score was 54–6, but Australia clawed back the margin scoring four tries in the last quarter of the game.
+In the return fixture, Australia came within minutes of claiming an away victory to New Zealand, leading the All Blacks 29–28 at the 77th minute mark.
+A Beauden Barrett try in the 78th minute saw New Zealand claim a 35–29 victory, despite at being behind 17–0 down early in the game.
 The third round saw Australia and South Africa draw for the first time since 2001, after the game ended 23–23.
 The result was repeated in the reverse fixture three weeks later, when it ended 27–27.
 Australia ended on a high, putting a solid performance against Argentina away, running out victors 37–20.

-Ahead of the Wallabies Spring tour, Cheika led Australia to a 23–18 victory over the All Blacks in the third Bledisloe Cup.
+Ahead of the Wallabies' Spring tour, Cheika led Australia to a 23–18 victory over the All Blacks in the third Bledisloe Cup.
 It was the first time since 2015 that the Wallabies had defeated the world champions.
-This win was backed up by a narrow 31–28 non-test victory over the Barbarians and a week later a 63–30 win over Japan in Yokohama, in what was both experimental sides for Australia.
+This win was backed up by a narrow 31–28 non-test victory over the Barbarians and a week later a 63–30 win over Japan in Yokohama, both games featuring experimental sides for Australia.
 Australia's first major test on their Spring tour came on 11 November, where they faced and defeated Wales, 29–21.
 Despite the score being 13–6 heading into the final 10 minutes in the England test, Australia went on to lose their first tour match 30–6, conceding 3 tries.
 Australia's final test was a record defeat at the hands of Scotland, losing 53–24 in Edinburgh for the first time since 2009.